qqlcx5/vuepress-theme-neo/theme-reference/vuepress-theme-hope/docs/lightgallery/src/guide.md

 YOU ARE WARNED!

-If you are worried about this, please consider using <ProjectLink name="photo-swipe">vuepress-plugin-photo-swipe</ProjectLink> instead.
+If you are worried about this, please consider using [@vuepress/plugin-photo-swipe][photo-swipe] instead.

 :::